 Note that this list does not purport to be exhaustive of the circumstances giving rise to wrongful disconnection compensation obligations w WRONGFUL DISCONNECTION CIRCUMSTANCES CODE INTERPRETATIVE GUIDANCE 1.
-1. Compensation must be paid if disconnection occurs in the following circumstances: No interpretation required. (a) unpaid bill relates to a different supply address than the supply address disconnected (ERC 13.1111(1)). (b) unpaid bill was from first i nstalment payment plan with that retailer (ERC 13.1(a)111(2)). (c) insufficient time elapsed before reminder notice (ERC 13.111(1) and 108). (d) delivery or content of reminder notice not in accordance with stated requirements (ERC 13.1(b)111(1) and 109). (e) insufficient time elapsed before disconnection warning ( ERC 13.1(b) 111(1) and 108). (f) delivery or content of disconnection warning not in accordance with stated requirements (ERC 13.1(b)111(1) and 110). (g) customer has given reasonable assurance of willingness agreed to an offer to pay the bill in instalments and not yet dishonoured failed to adhere to an instalment arrangements assurance or payment plan (ERC 13.1(1)111(1)(b)). (h) customer's meter inaccessible for less than 3 consecutive meter readings (ERC 13.3113(1)). (i) customer's meter inaccessible but retailer not complied with required communications (ERC 13.3113(1)). (j) acceptable identification or refundable advance security deposit sought and actually given (ERC 13.4 112 ).
+1. Compensation must be paid if disconnection occurs in the following circumstances: No interpretation required. (a) unpaid bill relates to a different supply address than the supply address disconnected (ERC 13.111(1) ). (b) unpaid bill was from first i nstalment payment plan with that retailer (ERC 13.1(a)111(2)). (c) insufficient time elapsed before reminder notice (ERC 13.111(1) and 108). (d) delivery or content of reminder notice not in accordance with stated requirements (ERC 13.1(b)111(1) and 109). (e) insufficient time elapsed before disconnection warning ( ERC 13.1(b)111(1) and 108 ). (f) delivery or content of disconnection warning not in accordance with stated requirements (ERC 13.1(b)111(1) and 110). (g) customer has given reasonable assurance of willingness agreed to an offer to pay the bill in instalments and not yet dishonoured failed to adhere to an instalment arrangements assurance (ERC 13.1(1)111(1)(b)). (h) customer's meter inaccessible for less than 3 consecutive meter readings (ERC 13.3113(1)). (i) customer's meter inaccessible but retailer not complied with required communications (ERC 13.3113(1)). (j) acceptable identification or refundable advance security deposit sought and actually given (ERC 13.4 112 ).

-RONGI FUL DISCONNECTION CIRCUMSTANCES CODE INTERPRETATIVE GUIDANCE (k) disconnection sooner than a customer requested (ERC 13.5118).
-(I) documentary evidence of retailer's assessment of capacity to pay (where required) not given (ERC 11.2(2)). (m) failure to provide (where required) information on concessions , energy efficiency and financial counselling (ERC 11.2(4)33(3)). (n) customer's debt was less than \$120 (exclusive of GST)the 'minimum disconnection amount', as defined in the confidential version of the Commission's Credit Assessment Guidelines (ERC 14(a) 116(1)(g) ).
-(0) customer has made a complaint directly related to the non-payment of the bill to either the retailer or EWOV or another external dispute resolution body and the complaint remains unresolved (ERC 14(a)116(1)(b) and (c)). (p) customer has formally applied for a Utility Relief Grant and a decision on the application has not yet been made (ERC 14(a)116(e)). (q) the only charge the customer has not paid is a charge that relates to goods and services other than not for the supply or sale of energy (ERC 14(a)116(1)(f) ). (r) the customer's supply address is registered as ahaving Ll ife Ssupport machine supply address Equipment (electricity) or medical exemption supply address (gas) (ERC 14(b)116(1)(a)). (s) disconnection (not requested by the customer) occurs outside of the hours allowed for under the ERC-during a protected period (ERC 14(c)116(1)(i)). (t) the retailer procures the disconnection of the wrong address (i.e., gives the distributor the wrong address).
-(Note that this applies only when a contractual relationship exists between the retailer and the
+9 WRONG FUL DISCONNECTION CIRCUMSTANCES CODE INTERPRETATIVE GUIDANCE (k) disconnection sooner than a customer requested (ERC 13.5118).
+(I) documentary evidence of retailer's assessment of capacity to pay (where required) not given (ERC 11.2(2)). (m) failure to provide (where required) information on concessions, energy efficiency and financial counselling (ERC 11.2(4)33(3) ). (n) customer's debt was less than the 'minimum disconnection amount', as defined in the confidential version of the Commission's Credit Assessment Guidelines (ERC 14(a)116(1)(g) ).
+(0) customer has made a complaint directly related to the non-payment of the bill to either the retailer or EWOV or another external dispute resolution body and the complaint remains unresolved (ERC $\frac{14(a)}{116(1)(b)}$ and (c)). (p) customer has formally applied for a Utility Relief Grant and a decision on the application has not yet been made (ERC $\frac{14(a)116(e)}{11}$ ). (q) the only charge the customer has not paid is a charge that relates to goods and services other than not for the supply or sale of energy (ERC $\frac{14(a)}{116(1)(f)}$ ). (r) the customer's supply address is registered as ahaving L life S support machine supply address Equipment (electricity) or medical exemption supply address (gas) (ERC 14(b)116(1)(a)). (s) disconnection (not requested by the customer) occurs outside of the hours allowed for under the ERC during a protected period (ERC 14(c)116(1)(i)). (t) the retailer procures the disconnection of the wrong address (i.e., gives the distributor the wrong address).
+(Note that this applies only when a contractual relationship exists between the retailer and the customer).
+2. Comp pensation may be appropriate if disconnection occurred in the